thomas-fung/compak/README.md

 estimating probability mass functions using the mean-parametrised Conway-Maxwell-Poisson (COMP) distribution of [Huang (2017)](https://doi.org/10.1177%2F1471082X17697749).
-Two automated bandwidth selection approaches, one based on minimizing Kullback-Leidler divergence and another based on cross-validation, are also implemented.
+Two automated bandwidth selection approaches, one based on minimizing Kullback-Leibler divergence and another based on cross-validation, are also implemented.

 ## Installation